 One of our readers, Nancy K., wrote "My family and I started volunteering at a living history museum in our hometown… the longest continual 1812 reenactment in Canada.
 I received my B.A. in History and ended up at Black Creek Pioneer Village in Toronto, Ontario.
 Ten years later I am still there.
 I have specialized my embroidery to the mid-Victorian era, the village represents.
 At the village, I cook on the open hearth and bake oven, churn butter, design and stitch the quilting projects for demonstration and later sale, and embroider.
 Sometimes I also herd sheep.
 I also stitch historical reproductions for sale in the gift shop.
 I have been able to go from ‘it will do’ to the actual source and a project made from the given instructions."

 A rendezvous was held once a year for trappers to sell their furs and stock up at the trader’s tents with necessities for the coming year.
 This era covered approximately 1800 to 1840.
 Merchants have been very important to the growth of a nation.
 During the Civil War era (roughly 1857-1865), sutlers provided goods for soldiers.
 Click here for an excellent website about Civil War sutlers.
-However, in the towns and cities the Dry Goods Store or Mercantile was the main supplier of food, hardware, and cloth goods.
+In the towns and cities the Dry Goods Store or Mercantile was the main supplier of food, hardware, and cloth goods.
 Nordic Needle is a modern day Mercantile and many of the items we sell today are directly linked to the past.
 Let’s take a walk down memory lane.

 Sewing tools were created by artisans with the materials they had available including wood, shell, bone, and metals.
 We are fortunate to be able to carry a wide variety of tools suitable for your workbasket whether you are stitching in the 15th, 18th or 21st century.